Fractals

 One of the more complex fractals is the Mandelbrot set which is shown below.

-You can see for yourself the self-similarity property by clicking on this graph with the left button of the mouse, then dragging the mouse a short distance away and releasing.
+In this interactive version you can see for yourself the self-similarity property by clicking on this graph with the left button of the mouse, then dragging the mouse a short distance away and releasing.
 You will then see the small section you have chosen enlarged to fill the graph.
-A single click anywhere in the graph will restore the original Mandelbrot set.

 You can also see the complexity in the following two YouTube videos which zoom into the Mandelbrot set to a great depth.